Crefeda/SyNERGY/README.md

 	- Script to read power values from sysfs (or ina3221x@40 entry in the file system )

-## Part 1: Setting up power measurement equipment
+## Part 1: Setting up the power measurement equipment
 ### Enable INA3221 power sensor chip on the Jetson TX1
 This consists mainly of two steps: